ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 print("fib: " + fib(10))
 ```

-If you compile similar code with agressive optimization in Rust or C, it transforms this code into a loop.
+If you translate this code to Rust or C and compile it using optimizations, it transforms this code into a loop.
 There is an optimization step in LLVM that transforms algorithms such as fib into their iterative form.
-It only really does this sometimes, not always, there are some constraints that need to hold.
+It only does this sometimes, not always, because some constraints need to hold.

-This fibonacci algorithm, as is, is not in tail call form.
-There's nothing I can do to make it a tail call short of copying LLVM's implementation.
+This Fibonacci algorithm, as is, is not in tail call form.
+There's nothing I can do to make it a tail call.
+I could look into what LLVM does but that would be too much for the time I had.

-However, in functional programming, you can just write your function in tail call format:
+However, in functional programming, you can just write your function in tail call form:

 ```
 let fib_tc = fn (n, a, b) => {